-LAWYERING PROGRAM FACULTY, New York University School of Law, Academic Year 2018-2019.
-Seeking several full-time, non-tenure-track Acting Assistant Professors to teach a two-semester course.
+LAWYERING PROGRAM FACULTY, New York University School of Law, Academic Year 2024-2025.
+Seeking applicants for several full-time, non-tenure-track Acting Assistant Professor positions to teach a two-semester course.
+The Lawyering Program provides support for faculty scholarship and preparation for entering the law teaching market as well as opportunities for reflection on practice.
 The position offers an excellent opportunity to work with students in a cutting-edge simulation-based curriculum.
 Lawyering introduces first-year law students to legal analysis, fact development, legal research, legal writing, oral advocacy, and client counseling in litigation and transactional settings.
-The Lawyering Program provides support for faculty scholarship and preparation for entering the law teaching market as well as opportunities for reflection on practice.
 Most Lawyering professors transition into tenure-track clinical or doctrinal teaching positions.
 Some choose to transition into new areas in the legal profession or other positions in academia.
 Qualifications include a JD degree, excellent academic record, bar admission, significant practice experience (generally three years or two years plus a clerkship), and demonstrated ability in the capacities the course is designed to develop.
-Starting salary is $66,000.
-The appointment is for one year (June 1, 2018-May 31, 2019) with the likelihood of two subsequent one-year renewals.
+Starting salary is $75,000.
+The appointment is for one year (June 1, 2024-May 31, 2025) with the possibility of up to two subsequent one-year renewals.
 All applications must include resume, law school transcript (an unofficial copy is fine), one writing sample, three references (letters are preferred, but names and current e-mail and/or telephone contact information are acceptable), and cover letter.

 Applications are accepted exclusively through Interfolio.
-Please visit apply.interfolio.com/42880
+Please visit:

 Incomplete applications will not be considered.
-Applications will be accepted until all positions are filled; however, candidates are strongly encouraged to apply before October 1, 2017.
+Candidates are strongly encouraged to apply before October 1, 2023; however, applications will be accepted until all positions are filled.

 New York University is an Equal Opportunity Employer.
 New York University is committed to a policy of equal treatment and opportunity in every aspect of its hiring and promotion process without regard to race, color, creed, religion, sex, pregnancy or childbirth (or related medical condition), sexual orientation, partnership status, gender and/or gender identity or expression, marital, parental or familial status, caregiver status, national origin, ethnicity, alienage or citizenship status, veteran or military status, age, disability, predisposing genetic characteristics, domestic violence victim status, unemployment status, or any other legally protected basis.
 Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.